halwaibharath/halwaibharath/README.md

 <img align="right" alt="GIF" src="image1.gif" width="450" height="320" />

 - 👋 Hi, I’m @Bharath Halwai.
-- 👀 I’m interested in cybersecurity and webdesigning..
+- 👀 I’m a Full stack Network Administrator
-- 🌱 I’m currently learning Python & JavaScript...
+- 🌱 I’m currently learning Python for Network Automation
 - 🤭 Intrested to explore space and No gravity areas.
 - 💞️ I’m looking to collaborate.
 - 💪 If you are good at something.
 Never do it for free.